google/WebFundamentals/src/content/en/fundamentals/app-install-banners/promoting-install-mobile.md

 Most users have encountered install banners in mobile experiences and are familiar with the interactions offered by a banner.
-Banners should be used carefully because they can be very disruptive toof the user experience.
+Banners should be used carefully because they can be very disruptive to the user experience.

 Make sure you: